PolyhedralDev/TerraDocs/docs/install/index.rst

         Bukkit, simply because of all the plugins available for large servers.
 We do not recommend using Bukkit for small servers, for that, use Fabric.

+**All Present & Past Releases**

+You can find a complete list of all supported, unsupported, and legacy releases of Terra for all platforms :doc:`here <versions>`.

 .. note::

     Lots of people get confused about what the difference is between Bukkit, Spigot, and Paper.